-It is not possible to provide the precise level of detail that you have requested, such as the specific hazards that Vietnamese fish and crustacean samples have been tested for (i.e. particular veterinary medicine residues, heavy metals or microbiological hazards), nor are we able to provide the exact levels of the various hazards detected in each sample, as that information is not captured.
+It is not possible to provide the precise level of detail that you have requested, such as the specific hazards that Thailand poultry samples have been tested for (i.e. particular veterinary medicine residues, heavy metals or microbiological hazards), nor are we able to provide the exact levels of the various hazards detected in each sample, as that information is not captured.

-However, we can provide you with information on the total number of fish products and crustaceans originating from Vietnam sampled in each financial year since 2014; the specific dates when those samples were taken; the general category of the hazard for which each sample was analysed and whether each of the samples tested were found to be satisfactory or not.
+However, we can provide you with information on the total number of poultry products originating from Thailand sampled in each financial year since 2014; the specific dates when those samples were taken; the general category of the hazard for which each sample was analysed and whether each of the samples tested were found to be satisfactory or not.
 All of this information has been collated into an Excel spreadsheet, which is being sent with this response.
-This shows that a total of 446 samples of Vietnamese fish products and crustaceans were tested between April 2014 and March 2017, of which all but two were found to be satisfactory.
+This shows that a total of 443 samples of Thailand poultry products were tested between April 2014 and March 2017, of which all but five were found to be satisfactory.
+Please note that for some of the entries in the 'Group' column of the spreadsheet, specific product information was not available.
+In those instances, poultry meat has been identified from the dataset by the reference to the Latin names 'Aves' and 'Gallus gallus'.